-DUI is a serious criminal offense that can affect your freedom, employment, and insurance rates.
-DUI in Florida carries certain mandatory penalties.
+Yes, but there are ways to dispute it and get the suspension lifted.
+A DUI conviction in Florida carries certain mandatory penalties.
 Most importantly, when you were arrested for DUI, the State of Florida Department of Highway Safety and Motor Vehicles (DHSMV) suspended your license for a period of 6 months to 18 months depending on the facts of your case, whether you blew over .08 or refused the Breath Test, and your prior driving history.
-The DUI citation the officer issued is your temporary driver’s license for the next 10 days, if you are otherwise eligible.
-After the 10 days, the administrative suspension of your driver’s license is effective.
+There is a mandatory license suspension after being charged with a DUI in Florida.
+However, you can fight the license suspension.

 YOU MUST APPLY FOR THE FORMAL REVIEW HEARING WITHIN 10 DAYS OF YOUR ARREST.

-- Click here for information on the Walk and Turn Field Sobriety Test
+- Walk and Turn Field Sobriety Tests

 - Adjudication of Guilty so you are convicted and can not seal or expunge any arrest